Lombiq/Hastlayer-SDK/Readme.md

 ## Notes on Hastlayer's documentation

-These text files should only serve as a starting point.
-On how to use Hastlayer the samples are the best source.
-The public API of Hastlayer is also documented inline as code comments, so make sure to check those out too if something's not clear.
-The projects also have further Readme files.
+These text files serve as a starting point.
+The examples are the best source of how to use Hastlayer.
+Hastlayer's public API is also documented inline as code comments, so if there's anything unclear, check it out.
+There are further readme documents for these items.

 ## Table of contents